create3000/x_ite/docs/_posts/components/EventUtilities/IntegerTrigger.md

 ## Overview

-IntegerTrigger converts boolean true or time input events to an integer value (for example, when animating whichChoice in a Switch node).
+IntegerTrigger converts set_boolean true input events to an integer value (for example, useful when animating whichChoice in a Switch node).

 The IntegerTrigger node belongs to the **EventUtilities** component and its default container field is *children.* It is available since X3D version 3.0 or later.